Cohort intelligence —

 4. Eval discipline

 Symbol-disjoint splits (NVDA in train means no NVDA in test).
 10-day embargo windows.
 Honest negatives published.
+And the paired-agent eval at /evaluation measures whether the layer actually improves agent reasoning — not just whether the embeddings recall similar charts.

 Why this is the right primitive for AI agents